can-git/Capstone/README.md

 <p align="center"><img src="etc/result.png" height="350"></p>

-According to the image above, green colors represents the concentration mood and red colors represents relaxation moods.
+According to the image above, green colors represents concentration moods and red colors represents relaxation moods.

 ## Problems :interrobang:
 The proposed dataset was not annotated because a student was expelled from the project.
 Therefore, annotations in the CSV file